delta257/text_recognition/README.md

-here may store my deep learning project
+here summit my cv project and personal assignment you guys can found needed image, code and package here